THE POSTDOCTORAL FELLOWSHIP

 TERMS OF THE AWARD

 The Hope Funds for Cancer Research does not permit deductions to cover administrative expenses from either stipend/fellowship or travel grants as a matter of policy.
 Supplementation of stipends is permitted from either Institution or Sponsor’s grants, but not by any other fellowship awards or grants.
 The total stipend should not exceed the level of support for other professionals at the same level of training in that institution.
 The Hope Funds for Cancer Research’s grants are intended for full-time research.
-The candidates must devote their principal time and effort (at least 80 percent) to Hope Funds-supported research activities.
-Activities constituting the remaining 20 percent of time and effort should be clearly specified in the application and in the annual progress report.
+The candidates must devote their principal time and effort to the Funds-supported research activities.
+Any activities in addition to this Fellowship should be clearly specified in the application and in the annual progress report.
 Fellows are not permitted to pursue additional degrees during the course of their fellowship.
 Should the Fellow and/or Sponsor wish to discontinue the project, leave the Institution or modify any aspect of the award, he or she must seek approval from the Hope Funds for Cancer Research in advance.
 Failure to comply with this requirement may jeopardize any future awards to Institution and/or Sponsor by the Fund.

 The invention policy of the Hope Funds for Cancer Research requests adherence by the Fellow to the established patent policy of the Institution where he/she is working.
 For any discovery made that was funded in any part by a Hope Funds for Cancer Research grant, the Institution shall provide written notification to Hope Funds for Cancer Research within sixty (60) days of the disclosure of any patentable technology, filing of a patent application, or issuance of a patent.
 In addition, Institutions Technology Transfer Office shall provide a yearly report of the status of the patenting and licensing efforts for each disclosed technology.